 Shifting from massive imports to domestic production will be a tremendous boon for farmers, product manufacturers, and retailers.

-Some experts predict that our current 100 million dollars worth of yearly imports will be eclipsed by a rapidly expanding industrial hemp market and generate up to 20 billion dollars in revenue by 2020.
-9)https://seekingalpha.com/pr/17362290-hemp-inc-featured-forbes-oregonian-additional-news-outlets-u-s-farm-bill-heads-president-s?ifp=0
+Current industry reports are that hemp represents around 100 million dollars in yearly imports.
+The good news is that hefty 100 million will be eclipsed by a rapidly expanding industrial hemp market toward 20 billion dollars in revenue by just 2020!
+10)https://seekingalpha.com/pr/17362290-hemp-inc-featured-forbes-oregonian-additional-news-outlets-u-s-farm-bill-heads-president-s?ifp=0

 Now THAT, is great news!
 Time for more farms and farmers to flourish.
 We see green horizons ahead.

-We also use hemp oil for the essential omega fatty acids and to improve inflammation, brain food and more.
+We also use hemp oil for the essential omega fatty acids and to reduce inflammation, as brain food and more.
 But be aware that more studies are needed before absolute claims can be made on all these reported benefits.

 We’d love to hear from you and what you’re using, growing and/or interested in, and if you have direct experience to share, we may add that to this article.